 Despite its age, Leap the Dips has not operated continuously.
 In fact, the ride sat abandoned and neglected for over 15 years.
 The ride probably would have been demolished if not for the cost of the undertaking and more pressing monetary needs of the owners.
 It was easier (and cheaper) to let the ride rot than tear it down.
 That’s when the American Coaster Enthusiasts stepped in an effort to preserve the coaster.

 In 1998 restoration work began on the coaster, with special care to maintain the character of the ride.
 Special wood was bought a year in advance in order to acclimate and a steam box was built so that the wood could be bent the same way it was in 1902 when the coaster was built.
-This year, the ride is scheduled to reopen after another hiatus and reconfiguration of the park.
+In 2020, the ride reopened after an extended hiatus and a reconfiguring of the park.

 Leap the Dips is the world’s oldest roller coaster